 Dr. Stergiopoulos has held a Ministry of Health and Long-Term Care Career Scientist Award, a Canadian Association for Medical Education Award, a Recognition Award by the Ontario College of Family Physicians as well as the Henry Durost Award for Excellence in Creative Professional Activity in the Department of Psychiatry.

-Dr. Stergiopoulos is a scientist with MAP Centre for Urban Health Solutions in the Li Ka Shing Knowledge Institute of St. Michael’s Hospital.
+Dr. Stergiopoulos is an affiliate scientist with MAP Centre for Urban Health Solutions in the Li Ka Shing Knowledge Institute of St. Michael’s Hospital.
 She is Physician-in-Chief at the Centre for Addiction and Mental Health, and previously served as the Psychiatrist-in-Chief at St. Michael’s Hospital from 2011-2016.
 At the University of Toronto, she is professor and vice-chair, Clinical and Innovation in the Department of Psychiatry.
 A founding member of Inner City Health Associates, she serves on a number of government advisory committees.